 Estonia is perfect for boaters because it has 2,222 islands and an extensive marine infrastructure which makes it ideal for yachts in close proximity to each other.
 The next marina is never more than 30 minutes away.

 Estonia has 50 marinas, even in the middle of a sailing season, you’ll always find a spot!
-Moorings are always available and deserted beaches, even during high seasons.
-During summer there are different kinds of events that people shouldn’t miss.
+Moorings are still available and deserted beaches, even during high seasons.
+During the summer, there are different kinds of events that people shouldn’t miss.
 After mooring your boat, you should definitely explore the town.

 Find the perfect boat in Estonia here and discover all the great activities and places the country has for you!

 Having a cruising guide will be helpful for anyone that wants to sail in Estonian waters.
 First published in 2016, the guide is indispensable for route planning for all amateur sailors and boating tourists.
 The guide will help you to know more tips, tricks, and useful information for your next sailing holiday to Estonia!

 A guided excursion takes place from April to September.
 They bring you to the North Estonian Baltic villages.
 There, the residents from the area come together to make music, prepare traditional fish dishes, sell local handcraft, and present the traditional trades and crafts of the area.
 Having an opportunity of knowing more about the culture is also another reason why Estonia is perfect for boaters.
 You will have a great sailing experience and will get to know a whole new culture!